Back to posts

 ('2024-07-29 12:03:00', 'System update completed', 'INFO');

-• Round-Robin Load Distribution: Workers use a round-robin method to distribute the load evenly across ClickHouse nodes.
-This helps in balancing the load and avoiding bottlenecks.
+• Round-Robin Load Distribution: Workers use a round-robin method to evenly distribute the load across ClickHouse nodes, balancing the load and avoiding bottlenecks.

 go